What will my Research Transcripts look like – A Research Transcription Example

 Facilitator: Hi, I am the facilitator.
 No instructions were given to use my name.

-Male 1: Hi, I am an interviewee with a male voice and I introduce myself as Ryan.
+Speaker 1: Hi, I am an interviewee and I introduce myself as Ryan.
 No instructions were given to use my name.

-Male 2: Hi, I am a male interviewee and I am called Steven by the facilitator.
+Speaker 2: Hi, I am also an interviewee in this recording and I am called Steven by the facilitator.
 No instructions were given to use my name.

 Example 3: